 To discover unique gifts, visit downtown shops like Bridget’s Boutique, This-N-That, CC’s Collectibles on Cole and The Sequel Used Books and Espresso.
 Stop in for a bite at Jackson’s Pizza, then satisfy your sweet tooth with lavender and huckleberry-flavored chocolates from Sweet Necessities.
 Find out why The Pie Goddess won a first-place award on The Food Network when you ask for a slice of the Butterfingers Lush Pie.
 Before heading out of town, be sure to fortify your foraging provisions with a boxed lunch from Kelly’s Mercantile and take Chef Ky’s advice when picking mushrooms: “Remember: Some mushrooms are poisonous.
 If in doubt, don’t.
 Shiny is scary.
 No licking.”

 Follow Highway 410 out of town to start your search for wild food resources.
-But first, wander into Wapiti (Native American for “elk”) Woolies near Greenwater for outdoor clothing, equipment and assortment of regional gifts.
+But first, wander into Wapiti (Native American for “elk”) Outdoor near Greenwater for outdoor clothing, equipment, and an assortment of regional gifts.
 Pick up a jar of huckleberry honey or have a Huckleberry ice cream cone to inspire your own culinary creations from your foraging expedition.

 Need a place to spend the night after your day of hunting and gathering?
 Settle in at Alta Crystal Resort where accommodations include loft and one-bedroom chalet suites, plus a honeymoon cabin.
 Take a dip in the year-round heated pool and hot tub before retreating to your suite where you can whip up dinner from your wild food finds in the cabin’s fully-equipped kitchen.
 After dinner, check out the evening activities onsite like playing games in the recreation lodge or a family-friendly bonfire complete with s’mores.

 Day Two: Crystal Mountain Resort